 - R is sometimes added to this list to make PRICER.
 R stands for Rehabilitation which is a really important part of the treatment for a hamstring injury - to get you back to normal and reduce the chances of you having another hamstring injury.
 You may need to see a physiotherapist or sports therapist for advice about the exercises to do but there is an outline below.

-Avoid HARM for 72 hours after injury.
-That is, avoid:
+Avoid HARM for 72 hours after injury

 - Heat - for example, hot baths, heat packs, saunas.
 Heat has the opposite effect on the flow of blood to ice.
 In other words, heat encourages blood flow.
 So, heat should be avoided in the early stages of an injury, when inflammation is developing.

 - Alcoholic drinks, which can increase bleeding and swelling and decrease healing.

 - Running or any other form of exercise which may cause further damage.

 - Massage, which may increase swelling and bleeding.
 However, as with heat, after about 72 hours, gentle massage may be soothing.

 - Painkillers, such as paracetamol: paracetamol is useful to ease pain.